wasiful/my-portfolio/content/about.md

 ### Education
 - Diploma in Nuclear Science and Particle Physics, CTU FJFI
-- Diploma in Machine Learning For Data Science, TalTECH
+- Diploma in Machine Learning For Data Science, TalTech
 - Diploma in Plasma and Fusion Reaction, EPFL
 - Diploma in IT, CTU FIT
 - Diploma in Web Development, BITM